Your prepper pantry? Filled to the brim.

 Keep your feet in good shape.
 They’ll be doing the brunt of the work on your trip.

 Pack a pair of durable shoes and extra socks.
-The last thing you want is to be walking miles in your dress shoes or heels, after all.
+The last thing you want is to walk miles in your dress shoes or heels, after all.

 Your feet aren’t the only ones that need protection.
 You also need to protect your hands since you’ll be working with them for most tasks.